Blean: History

 According to Edward Hasted's 1800 county study, the village was once part of the king's ancient forest of Blean in the hundred of Westgate.

-The name Blean is the dative form of the Old English word ‘blea’ which means rough ground.
-Therefore the name of the parish means "the church of Saints Cosmas and Damian (sic) in the rough ground."
+The name Blean is the dative form of the Old English word blea which means rough ground.
+Therefore the full name of the parish meant "the church of Saints Cosmas and Damian [sic] in the rough ground."